rohvald/virtstw-clib-template/README.md

 # Vite React-TS-SB-TW Library Template

-A template for build a Vite React TypeScript components library, featuring StoryBook and TailwindCSS.
+A template for build a Vite-React-TypeScript UI components library, featuring StoryBook, TailwindCSS and GitHub Actions workflow to publish new releases to npm.

 ## Usage